What is CU News Corps all about?

 Who is CU News Corps?

-The CU News Corps is made up of graduates students and advanced undergrads in the Journalism & Mass Communication program at the the University of Colorado.
+The CU News Corps is made up of graduate students and advanced undergrads in the Journalism & Mass Communication program at the the University of Colorado.
 Former CU-Boulder journalism instructor Sandra Fish led the Corps in its first year.

 Jeff Browne took over from Fish in August 2013.
 In addition to CU News Corps, Browne serves as co-coordinator of dLab for the Journalism & Mass Communication program.
 He has 24 years experience as a journalism teacher and administrator, most recently at the University of Kansas, where he was a lecturer in multimedia journalism for the School of Journalism and Mass Communications.
 He also served as the executive director of the Kansas Scholastic Press Association and as the director of the Kansas Journalism Institute.
 For 10 years, Browne worked in Student Media at Colorado State University, first as adviser to the daily student newspaper, then as director of Student Media.
 He also taught journalism and English at Smoky Hill High School in Aurora, Colo., and he worked as a reporter and columnist at daily newspapers in Florida.

 Lars Gesing is a second-year master’s student in the JMC program and concentrates on professional newsgathering for online, print and broadcast news.
 He is originally from Germany and worked for various media and news outlets in his home country before coming to the U.S. in 2013.
 He earned his undergraduate degree in sports journalism.